masai-school/full-stack-dev-1910/week_08/day_4/coding_1.md

 - Display the data on the same page in a tabular format

 ### RJS.4.3
+- Use localstorage to persist data

+### RJS.4.4
 - Add a feature to filter according to department, or show all

-### RJS.4.4
+### RJS.4.5
 - Sort from ascending or descending of Salary

-### RJS.4.5
+### RJS.4.6
 - Delete a record

-### RJS.4.6
+### RJS.4.7
 - Update a record